-The National Portrait Gallery is quiet on this Friday morning in March as a group of visitors makes its way to the third floor.
+The National Portrait Gallery is quiet on this Friday morning as a group of visitors makes its way to the third floor.
 In a dimly lit, sprawling gallery, past the Louis Comfort Tiffany windows and Thomas Hart Benton oils, they peruse the portraits—mostly photographs, though there are paintings and sculptures, too, all finalists in this year’s Outwin Boochever Portrait Competition.
 Some of the works are large and take up an entire wall.
 Others are small and intimate.
 They depict all ages, body types, and ethnicities.

 But one in particular stands out.
 She’s the woman in the navy polka dot dress.
 You can’t help but notice her, as she’s painted against a sky-blue background, staring out at you from the canvas with a determined look on her face.
 Her name is Miss Everything (Unsuppressed Deliverance) and when you get up close, she surprises you.
 Her face has African-American features, yet at this distance, you realize she’s painted in shades of gray—hues that exist outside the colors identified with race—and the blue background she stands against is textured with flecks of purple and red.
 But the most eye-catching elements, regardless of your distance, are the enormous red flower perched on her head and the absurdly large white teacup and saucer she holds in her white-gloved hands.